 - You must be an Australian citizen or permanent resident with an Australian residential address.

 If you meet the requirements above, you can start the application.
 Make sure you have the following details and supporting documents on hand:

 - Personal details.
 This includes your full name, date of birth, residential address, email address and contact number.

 - Identification.
 You’ll need to provide your driver’s licence number or another valid form of identification (such as your passport or Medicare number).
 You may also be asked to submit a copy of your ID for ING’s records.

 - Employment information.
 This includes your current role, salary, and your employer’s name and contact details.

 - Financial information.
 You’ll be asked to provide details of any other assets you have, such as savings or investments, as well as debts.
 You’ll also need to include estimates of your everyday spending on essentials such as rent, transport, utilities and other household spending.

 The ING Orange One offers competitive standard rates and fees when compared to other no-frills cards.
-What sets it apart, though, is the instalment plan feature and the option of earning cash-back rewards.
+What sets it apart, though, is the instalment plan feature and the host of fee rebates available when you meet the eligibility requirements.
 This makes it a credit card that’s customisable based on your preferences and needs.
 As it's not the only low rate card on the market, make sure to compare your options before applying.Back to top